vmpyre/solana-handbook/docs/handbook/chapter3/account-anatomy.md

   - An account is considered rent-exempt if it holds at least two years’ worth of rent.
   - Every epoch runtime checks whether the account should pay rent or is rent-exempt.

-!!! important

-    An account cannot be created unless its initial balance is sufficient to be rent-exempt.

 ## Account Types

 There are 3 types of Solana accounts: